faulhornlabs/csip/README.md

 Currently Csip implements a shallow form of staging;
 object code function type constructors, applications, lambdas and lets are inserted during elaboration.
 There are no splice and quote operations.
-The staging algoritm is normalization plus transformation of object code applications, lambdas and lets to raw applications, lambdas and lets.
+The staging algoritm is open normalization plus transformation of object code applications, lambdas and lets to raw applications, lambdas and lets.

-## Limitations
+## Limitations and bugs

-The following limitations are planned to be lifted:
+The following limitations and bugs are planned to be lifted:

-- syntax
+- implict arguments in rules should be explicitly given by braces
+- type classes are not supported
+- pattern matching compiled to object level constructs is not supported
+- there is no module system
+- support multiple object codes simultaneously
+- Bugs caused by not checking unsupported language constructs.
+  The compiler may go into infinite loop because of this.
+- top level object language lets should be at the end
+- local definitions are not supported
+- local do notation is not supported
+- user defined operator precedences are not supported
+- recursive definitions are not properly printed
+- object level functions should be eta-expanded
+- closed data types and closed functions are not supported
+- sharing between values are sometimes lost during printing
+- flexible values cannot be refined to Pi types
+- no pruning during metavariable solving
+- types are not shown in printed output
+- implicit/explicit distinction of lambdas and applications are missing
-  - multiline comments interferes with layout rules;
+- multiline comments interferes with layout rules
-    the solution is to move the indent pass after the comments pass
-  - the inverse of the string pass is missing
+- string literal printing is not the inverse of the string literal parsing
 - desugared `(a b : c)` does not share `c`
-- printing of terms and values
-  - types are missing
-  - implicit/explicit distinction of lambdas and applications are missing
-  - sharing between values are sometimes lost
-  - recursive lets are not properly printed
-- unification
-  - no pruning
-  - currently flexible values cannot be refined to Pi types
-- algebraic data types
-  - order of function alternatives are reversed
-  - implict arguments in rules should be explicit
-  - local definitions are not supported
-- staging
-  - top level object language lets should be at the end
-  - staging is shallow(?)

-## Bugs

-- There is a serious scoping bug which is caused by unique identifiers not being unique

 ## Performance

-Adding features (like supporting type classes) is preferred before performance improvements.

 Implemented performance improvements:

-- monad stacks are replaced with a custom solution
 - observable implicit sharing speeds up conversion checking and prevents sharing loss
+- unsaturated and blocked rewrite rule applications are cached
+- monad stacks in the Haskell source code are replaced with a custom solution

 Planned performance improvements:

+- optimize chained rewrite rules produced by pattern match compilation
+- fast head of spine access in terms and values
 - run staging on closed meta level values
 - identify names with `Int`s
 - use `IntMap`s instead of `Map`s
 - use linear maps (`IORef`s) instead of `IntMap`s
 - redirect graph nodes after conversion checking
 - parsing and pretty printing should be near linear time operation
-- fast head of spine access in terms and values
-- optimize pattern match compilation
 - faster supercombinator evaluation using interpreted register machines
-- use Strict pragma and UNPACK pragmas
+- use `Strict` pragma and `UNPACK` pragmas in the Haskell source files

 ## Development workflows